Safiullahkorai-786/SK-Fashion-Food/README.md

 Do not have any plans right now

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+You are free to use and share this code as long as you provide attribution, do not use it for commercial purposes, and share any adaptations under the same license.

 ## Contact
 Connect with me on LinkedIn  to discuss collaboration or any questions.